microshare/microshare.github.io/docs/2/installer/lorawan/device-declaration.md

 In the management of devices to install sensors there are two solutions.

-The first one is the old method which consists in creating a device cluster and then adding the devices on Microshare.
+The first one is the old method which consists in creating a device cluster and then adding the devices on Microshare®.
 This involves knowing the exact location of the sensors before installation and then having to install the pre-selected sensor in exactly the right place.
 This method is not recommended because it wastes a lot of time.

 The second method is the method you must use to achieve an uncomplicated installation.
-Just create the device cluster on Microshare.
+Just create the device cluster on Microshare®.
 Then you just use Deploy-M to scan your sensors and indicate where you install them in real time.

 For both methods you need to create the cluster device first and then add the sensors.